About the apf

 A-1060 Vienna

-Maria-Theresia Röhsler, LL.M., MBA is a lawyer, has been Managing Director of Schienen-Control since November 2011 and Head of apf since May 2015.
+Mag.
+Maria-Theresia Röhsler, LL.M., MBA is a lawyer who has served as Managing Director of Schienen-Control since November 2011 Schienen-Control as Head of apf since May 2015.

 The appointment was made by the Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK).